telus/tds-community/.github/CONTRIBUTING.md

 ## Designer guide

+When contributing designs to TDS Community, a designer's involvement occurs during certain steps in the entire contribution process:

+1. A GitHub issue is created (by anyone)
+2.

 Before transforming designs into code, they must be audited.
 Please speak to your team's design lead for more information.

-When creating components for Sketch and Invision DSM, the following criteria must be met:

-- Components need to be responsive and able to resize where possible
-- Components need to be smart so all variants can change with overrides (where possible)
 - Put the Sketch component in the TDS-community DSM library under the correct folder/category

+- Throughout every step of the contribution process, be sure to document major design iterations on the corresponding GitHub issue.
+This includes design research and intent, as well as a complete design to hand off to developers

+### When building components for InVision DSM

+- Sketch components need to be responsive and able to resize where possible
+- Sketch components need to be smart so all variants can change with overrides (where possible)
 - Add documentation in the description of the component in DSM as well as the name of the designer who designed the component
-- Add references to published documentation rather than duplicate content (eg. link to the tds.telus.com).
-This can only be done after coded component documentation has been released.
+- Add links to the component's location on the [community component catalogue](https://tds.telus.com/community/index.html) rather than duplicate content (eg. link to the tds.telus.com).
+This can only be done after coded component documentation has been released

 ## Developer guide